itech-magazine/jan2021/docs/pages/mds/data-centre.md

 Reconnaissance is one of the crucial phase through which target organization’s IT assets & vulnerabilities are enumerated which helps further to evaluate the potential attack surface.
 It is a process of collecting information on the target which can be an organization, a data-center or a web application.

-The commonly gathered information are existing domains, sub-domains, accessible IP addresses, directory structure of domains & sub-domains, ports & services running on these ports, technologies being used their versions & vulnerabilities.
+The commonly gathered information are existing domains, sub-domains, accessible IP addresses, directory structure of domains & sub-domains, ports & services running on these ports, technologies being used, their versions & vulnerabilities.

 Active Reconnaissance
 ---------------------